mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 $ cd myblog
 {% endhighlight %}

-If you plan on writing to your blog, I recommend installing <a href="http://git-scm.com" target="_blank">git</a>.
+If you plan on writing to your blog, I recommend installing git (http://git-scm.com).
 The blog will evolve over time as content is added.
 Git creates a snapshot of your blog at some point in time.
 So, you have the option to rollback a mistake or revert to some point in the past.
 Git is an amazing tool.
 It has become widely-accepted as a standard for version control of software.
 Version control is a far-reaching idea itself.
 It's a solution to capture the evolution of an information system over time.
 For exmaple, writing a book, producing a movie, or writing software.
 It has endless applications in the arts.
 I witnessed organizations using it as a communication tool.
 I could forsee it being applied in genetic engineering.
 If Microsoft Word or PowerPoint crashes, you might recall the ability to recover a document from an earlier time.
 This is the same underlying version control technology.
 I could go on.
 Anyways, to begin install git, type:
 {% highlight shell %}
 $ sudo apt-get install git
 {% endhighlight %}